Your secrets are showing!

 logins.json, which are usually enough to recover the entire list of a user’s passwords using a tool like firefox_decrypt (https://github.com/unode/firefox_decrypt).
 There are many more files like this, such as IDE configuration files.
 An easy way to prevent this mistake is simply checking your files for credentials before committing them, and only committing files you actually need.
 A file named “logins.json” seems like a pretty good sign you shouldn’t be committing that file, and a quick check before pushing will save a LOT of headache.

-In security, we often see that whitelisting is better than blacklisting.
+In security, it’s often said that opening the box is better than closing it.
 This is because it allows us to account for edge cases we may not expect by only allowing for the cases we know are acceptable.
-For developers, this is not necessarily the case.
+For developers, this is not necessarily common knowledge.
 One of the most powerful tools for keeping secrets safe in git projects is the gitignore file.
 Unfortunately, when you look at any post about using gitignore, or even just the name “gitignore”, there’s a strong suggestion that you should be specifying what files to remove, versus specifying what files to keep.

 Thankfully, there’s another way.
 Let’s say your directory structure looks like this: